JinaStrickland/ruby-project-guidelines-wdc01-seng-ft-071320/Project-README.md

 Presentation:
 - Describe something you struggled to build, and show us how you ultimately implemented it in your code.

-- Discuss 3 things you learned in the process of working on this project.

     1. When we ran our code, the ActiveRecord log showed along with our codes.
 Maddie pointed to us the common questions section in the README.
     ActiveRecord::Base.logger = nil
     We read it before, but didn't know what it was so we should asked question earlier.